ErikMaris/DiffusionLab/docs/manuscript/usage/GUI.rst

 The :ref:`standard track properties <ch-trackProperties-standard>` of the loaded tracks are computed with :guilabel:`Compute track properties`.
 Additionally, the mean squared displacement (MSD) values are computed for plotting and fitting.

-The Population is a group of tracks with – preferably – similar diffusion characteristics.
+The Population is a group of tracks with similar motion characteristics.
 Populations can be managed in the `Segmentation` panel.
 The current Population can be selected in the first dropdown menu :guilabel:`Population #` in the `Selection` panel.
 Each Population has a number of Tracks, which can be selected based on the Track ID in the second dropdown menu :guilabel:`Track #`.
 The computed track properties can be selected in the bottom two menu’s, which are respectively the :guilabel:`Track property 1` and :guilabel:`Track property 2`.

 Property table
 ++++++++++++++++